-Storyboards in UX Design
+Storyboards in UX/UI Design

-310 shares
+420 shares

-What are Storyboards in UX Design?
+What are Storyboards in UX/UI Design?

 Storyboards in user experience design (UX design) are visual representations of a user's journey through a product or service.
 These sequences of images outline the user's actions, thoughts and emotions at each stage.
-Designers use storyboards to understand user experiences, identify pain points and design solutions that enhance usability, satisfaction and more.
+Designers use storyboards to understand user experiences, identify pain points and design solutions that enhance usability, satisfaction—and more.

 An example of a storyboard in four parts.